cleaniquecoders/training-laravel-amtims-dec-2016/readme.md

 - [ ] How to call seeder file in `DatabaseSeeder.php`?
 - [ ] How to seed data?
 - [ ] How to create relationship?
+- [ ] How to setup custom validation error messages?
+- [ ] How to setup localization?
+- [ ] How to setup custom validation error messages with localization support?

 # How to create a page